raveendarv/Learn_Physics_in_2_Months/README.md

 # Learn_Physics_in_2_Months

-This is the curriculum for "Learn Physics in 2 Months" by Siraj Raval on Youtube.
-[This](https://youtu.be/RGD6KQ6bRS8) video.

 ##### Why Learn Physics?
 - It's fundamentally helped us build modern civilization.
 - It's used in Quantum Computing